tamil777selvan/xray-cucumber-plugin/README.md

 npm i xray-cucumber-plugin
 ```

-## PreRequisite
+## Prerequisite

-This is a mandatory prerequisite which requires one time manual configuration for feature files which has "Scenario Outline" in it.

-All Scenario Outline description must have postfix with it's examples param.

-The main reason for performing this action is, Cucumber's JSON report converts "Scenario Outline" into "Scenario" as a standard.
+Before using the plugin, a one-time manual configuration is required for feature files containing "Scenario Outline".
+The description of each Scenario Outline must have a postfix with its example parameters.

-Assume below is the existing approach which we follow,
+Here is an example of the existing approach:

 ```cucumber
 Feature: Test